 Venus of Brassempouy

 The Venus of Brassempouy is an ivory figurine created about 25,000 years ago and is one of the earliest known realistic representations of a female human face.
 She was carved from mammoth ivory, and her face is triangular and serene.
-The forehead, nose and brows are carved in relief, but the mouth is absent, suggesting the work of the sculptor may have been interrupted.
+The forehead, nose, and brows are carved in relief, but the mouth is absent, suggesting the work of the sculptor may have been interrupted.
 The representation of hair is a checkerboard-like pattern formed by two series of shallow incisions at right angles to each other.
 This checkerboard-like feature has also been interpreted as a hood with geometric decoration.

 She was discovered in Brassempouy, which is a small village in southwest France.
-Two caves near the village, 100 metres from each other, were among the first Paleolithic sites to be explored in France.
+Two caves near the village, 100 meters from each other, were among the first Paleolithic sites to be explored in France.
 The Venus of Brassempouy was discovered in one of the caves in 1894, together with eight other human figures in fragments.
 These finds may represent unfinished works as if the artist or artists were carving several figurines at the same time.
 They represent some of the earliest works of prehistoric art.

 The Venus of Brassempouy was discovered early in the science and understanding of Archaeology, and unfortunately, its Archaeological context has now been lost and can not be studied scientifically.
 Today, scholars agree that the Venus of Brassempouy belonged to an Upper Palaeolithic culture of 29,000–22,000 BP (Before Present).
 It is more or less contemporary with the other Palaeolithic Venus figurines, such as those of Lespugue, Dolní Věstonice, Willendorf.
 However, the Venus of Brassempouy is distinguished by its more realistic representation of the face.

 The original cultural meaning and purpose of these ancient carvings are not known.
 It is believed that they may have served a ritual or symbolic function.
 There are widely varying and speculative interpretations of the many Venus figurine’s use or meaning.
-They have been interpreted as religious figures, as erotic art, grandmother goddesses or as self-depictions by female artists.
+They have been interpreted as religious figures, as erotic art, grandmother goddesses, or as self-depictions by female artists.

 Unfortunately, ivory is highly susceptible to damage from temperature change, moisture, and light, and thus, the figure is viewable only by reservation.
-A vertical crack on the right side of the face is due to the internal ageing of the ivory.
+A vertical crack on the right side of the face is due to the internal aging of the ivory.

 A Venus figurine is the term used to group any Upper Paleolithic statuette portraying a woman or figures of uncertain sex.
 Most have been discovered in Europe and date from 26,000–21,000 years ago, but examples exist as early as at least 35,000 years ago.
 These figurines were carved from soft stone, bone or ivory, or formed of clay and fired.
 In total, some 144 such figurines are known, virtually all of modest size, between 3 cm and 40 cm or more in height.